bolsen/pickcheck/README.md

 # PickCheck : QuickCheck for Free Pascal

-Note: This is in development, so it doesn't work at all right now.
+Note: This is in development.
+It's in a proof-of-concept stage, so there is a bunch of things to do to make it useful.

 This is an implementation of QuickCheck for Free Pascal (Object Pascal) loosely based on Douglas Crockford's JSCheck and a fluid interface influenced by jetCheck for Java.
 It's not complete, so the readme here now has caveats on the API design.